Last updated: May 4, 2026

 Editorial note: This guide is produced based on our Editorial Standards using official and other high-trust sources, regularly updated and monitored, but not affiliated with any government agency and not a substitute for official agency guidance.
 Individual eligibility outcomes cannot be guaranteed.

 Corrections: Please note that despite our careful verification process, errors may still occur.
-Email info@grantsforseniors.org with corrections and we respond within 72 hours.
+Email info@grantsforseniors.org with corrections and we will respond within 72 hours.

 Disclaimer: This article is for informational purposes only.
-It is not legal, financial, disability-rights, immigration, veterans-benefit, or government-agency advice.
+It is not legal, financial, medical, tax, disability-rights, immigration, veterans-benefit, or government-agency advice.
 Program rules, policies, and availability can change.
 Always confirm current details directly with the official program, plan, insurer, or agency before you apply, spend money, leave a job, transfer assets, or rely on a benefit.